-Table 13-17 shows the PJM reported and actual monthly payout ratios for 2014.
-On a month to month basis, the payout ratio currently reported by PJM does not take into account all sources of revenue available to pay FTR holders.
+Table 13-23 shows the PJM reported and actual monthly payout ratios for the 2014 to 2015 planning period.
+On a month to month basis, the payout ratio available to pay FTR holders.
 On a monthly basis, this provides a slightly understated payout ratio.
-In June 2014, there was an excess of FTR revenues, so total funding was actually over 100 percent.
-Additional revenue will be distributed to future months of the planning period to cover any shortfall.
+In all but October, November and March of the 2014 to 2015 planning period, there was an excess of FTR revenues, so total funding was actually over 100 percent.
+Additional revenue was distributed to future months of the planning period to cover any shortfall.